 Adding people such as teaching assistants to your course is an easy process in Canvas.
 With this permission comes the responsibility of protecting users’ privacy.
 If you are a teacher or leader in a course, it is your responsibility to comply with FERPA and other privacy policies set by the university.
 If you have questions on what the best role for a user is or how to comply with JHU policies and federal policy:

-- You may not add students to academic courses.
-All enrollments come through JHU’s SIS feed.
+- You may not add students or teachers to academic courses.
+All student and faculty enrollments come through JHU’s SIS feed.
 There are no exceptions to this rule.